Have you heard people talking about the “science of reading”?

 - I think this movement is a great wake-up call for many.
 In the U.S., we need to do a better job of teaching phonics to ALL our students!
 AND we need to do a better job of educating teachers on how to do that.
 Personally, I had to do a lot of reading and pay for training in this area because I didn’t feel prepared by my college courses.

 - I hope this movement will bring better reading instruction to our students with dyslexia and other special needs!
 I’ve worked with so many students who have dyslexia or were struggling with reading for a variety of reasons.
-These students really need explicit, systematic, multi-sensory reading instruction.
+These students (and all students) really need explicit, systematic, multi-sensory reading instruction.
 I hope this conversation results in education better meeting their needs.
-(And by the way – your non-dyslexic students benefit from systematic, explicit phonics instruction, too!)

 What concerns me about this conversation: